mvillalobosc/Lab2IA/Phyli/README.md

 ## 19. Privacy and data handling

 Phyli processes tree data in the browser.
 Local files are not uploaded to a Phyli backend because there is no backend.
 Remote URL loading only requests the file from the URL provided by the user.
-Share links can contain compressed tree data in the URL, so avoid using share links for private or sensitive datasets.
+Share links can include compressed tree data in the URL, so avoid using them for private or sensitive datasets.

 ## 20. Known limitations